Top 15 Places to Visit in Slovenia

 If it’s your first time in Slovenia, the Postojna Cave has to be included in what to see in Slovenia list.

 Lake Bled is located in the Julian Alps which are in northwestern Slovenia.
 The lake is one of the most famous visited Slovenia destinations outside Ljubljana, the country’s capital city.
 Lake Bled is famous for its great location – surrounded by the beautiful mountains and rocky cliffs – and the emerald green water that fascinates everyone for its clearness.

 This famous lake has a small islet that has a few buildings.
-The famous and the most visited building is a small church that was built in the 17th century and is a very popular destination for the weddings.
+The famous and the most visited building is a small church that was built in the 17th century and is a very popular destination for weddings.
 Also, while exploring Lake Bled, you can visit the Bled castle that is hanging on the cliff and offers a picturesque view of the lake.

-Since this is very popular summer destination between locals and Slovenia’s visitors, be prepared for the crowds and higher prices during the summer season.
+Since this is a very popular summer destination between locals and Slovenia’s visitors, be prepared for the crowds and higher prices during the summer season.

 Triglav National Park

 Triglav National Park is one of the most unique places to visit in Slovenia.
-The national park is one of the largest national parks in the whole Europe which takes a big part in the Slovenia tourism.
+The national park is one of the largest national parks in the whole of Europe which takes a big part in Slovenia tourism.
 Lots of people going to the park to see or hike the park’s highest mountain called Triglav that is 2864m above sea level.

-If you’re not into hiking or enjoying the nature’s scenery, you can try various outdoor activities such as water sports, cycling, rock climbing or horse riding.
+If you’re not into hiking or enjoying nature’s scenery, you can try various outdoor activities such as water sports, cycling, rock climbing or horse riding.